60+ Family-Friendly Things to Do in Northwest Arkansas

 Berryville

-6. Cosmic Cavern offers a 1.25-hour guided tour of unique cave formations and two bottomless lakes plus gemstone mini and wild cave tours.
+8. Cosmic Cavern offers a 1.25-hour guided tour of unique cave formations and two bottomless lakes, plus gemstone panning and a wild cave tour.

 Boxley

-8. Buffalo National River, the nation’s first national river, meanders through the Ozarks for almost 135 miles offering towering limestone bluffs, easy water and whitewater rapids, historic homesteads, canoe/kayak outfitters, campsites, hiking and horseback riding trails and cabin rentals.
+10. Buffalo National River, the nation’s first national river, runs wild through the Ozarks for almost 135 miles.
+Towering limestone bluffs, calm pools, whitewater rapids, historic homesteads, trails and canoe/kayak outfitters make it a favorite for paddling, hiking, horseback riding, camping and cabin rentals.

 Fayetteville